+What are signs your boss is threatened by you?
 Managers and supervisors don’t tend to feel threatened by those they manage.
 But there are rare circumstances where you may be performing better than your manager.
-This happens when you are performing batter than your manager to their superior.
+This happens when you are performing better than your manager to their superior.

 When this occurs, your manager might feel threatened that you could replace them.
 We’re going to go through a few scenarios of how this might have been started in the workplace.
 And which telling signs you can look for which indicate that your manager is feeling the threat of your leadership.